demisto/content-docs/docs/partners/private-offer.md

 * Enable your sales teams
 * Highlight the value prop of your Cortex XSOAR solution and partnership on your website
 * Tweet about the offering
+*  Get the word out to your customers (see email template)
+* Do a webinar
+* Post about it on LinkedIn

 ## Still Have Questions?